 - No games are to be played in public labs

 - Do not tamper with any hardware or software configuration

 - It is the user's responsibility to log out of a machine when leaving.
 Users will be held accountable for any abuse originating from their accounts.

 - No pets are allowed

-The IT Division maintains a number of departmental labs in addition to the public labs.
+The I&TS Division maintains a number of department labs in addition to the public labs.
 These labs are generally for the use of students, mostly postgraduates, in that department.

 Contacting the Labs Administrator

 All queries related to the labs should be addressed to the labs administrator via e-mail at firstname.lastname@example.org.